CPowerMav/PieSS/2025/v2/documentation/PieSS_Full_Documentation.md

 ### boot_decider.service

 **Purpose:** Orchestrates system startup by determining which mode to operate in based on internet connectivity.
+Also manages LED status indicators.

 **Location:** `/etc/systemd/system/boot_decider.service`